Academic Lecture Programme

 When applying to top universities and competitive courses, candidates need to stand out from the crowd.
 Background reading and inspirational and challenging learning from experts and peers is key, as is hearing from academics already at the cutting edge of university research.

-We welcome students from other schools to benefit from this informative programme.
+Queen’s holds a series of academic lectures each year delivered by expert speakers in particular academic disciplines.
+The lectures are suitable for GCSE and A-level students, and we welcome pupils from other schools to benefit from this informative programme.
 Simply register below for the lectures you wish to attend.

 The programme involves leading academics discussing the latest research in a wide range of subject fields in a format that gives a real taste of the university learning experience.